Monkey Bars

-Monkey Bars are a great, new to me, way to use up overripe bananas.
-I’ve got my fave Chocolate Chip Banana Bread with Streusel and my famous Banana Cake Roll but these simple little banana bars are perfect for lunch boxes.
-They come together quickly, use up extra bananas and taste like a little banana cake with bits of chocolate.
+Monkey Bars are a great, new-to-me, way to use up overripe bananas.
+These simple little banana bars are perfect for lunch boxes, coffee hour, and even bake sales!
+They come together quickly, use extra bananas and taste like a little banana cake with bits of chocolate.

 Banana Bars